SamirFdez/SamirFdez/README.md

 ### Hi there 👋

 - 👋 I’m @SamirFdez
-- 👀 I’m interested in Web Development ...
-HTML/ CSS/ Bootstrap 5/ JavaScript/ React Js/ SQL Server/ Node Js....
 - 🌱 I’m currently learning ...
-Front-end/ HTML/ CSS / Bootstrap/ Javascript/ React Js/ Node Js....
+Tailwind + NodeJS
+- 👨‍💻 All of my projects are available at https://cristopherareche.github.io/portfolio_website/
 - 💞️ I’m looking to collaborate on projects involving Web Development
 - 📫 How to reach me ...
 Samirfdezc@gmail.com
+- ⚡ Fun fact I enjoy working out and learning different things about the world of web development

 <!--
 **SamirFdez/SamirFdez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.